PhD Frequently Asked Questions

 At this time, we are only accepting applications and admitting for the Fall terms.
 All incoming students begin taking classes in August.

 When is the application deadline for Fall admission?

 Applications and supporting documents must be submitted no later than January 15 in order to be considered for admission.

 How do I apply to the PhD program?

 Information about this process can be found at: http://biostat.ufl.edu/education/phd-in-biostatistics/phd-how-to-apply/ .

 Can I transfer credits from a previously earned master’s degree?

-A maximum of nine credits of equivalent coursework can be transferred into the program.
+A maximum of 30 credits of equivalent coursework can be transferred into the program.
 If you are hoping to transfer credit in for a required course in our program, please be prepared to supply a syllabus from the course you previously completed.
 All credit transfers are considered by the department on a case-by-case basis.